Skip to content

 If someone needs just one more reason to give up tobacco, perhaps this could be it: distressing symptoms, two trips to the emergency room in a short period of time, lots of poking, prodding, and testing - and a big bill at the end.

-For information about carbon monoxide poisoning, call Poison Control.
+For information about carbon monoxide poisoning, call your poison center.
 Poison specialists are there 24 hours a day, 7 days a week.
 Call 1-800-222-1222.